eCook Meal

 STIR FRY TIME

 Return the pan or wok to a medium-high heat with another drizzle of oil.
-When hot, fry the sliced onion for 6-7 minutes, shifting occasionally.
+When hot, fry the sliced Onion for 6-7 minutes, shifting occasionally.
 Add the pak choi stems and stir in the Oriental Rub to taste.
 Sauté for 2-3 minutes until the onion is translucent and the pak choi has softened slightly.
 Pour in the tamari-sesame sauce and simmer for about a minute, stirring continuously.
 Toss through the pak choi leaves and the cabbage and carrot.
 Cook for 1-2 minutes until slightly wilted but still crunchy, tossing continuously.

 GET IT ALL IN THE PAN